What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 Example: Uniswap

-Uniswap is a popular decentralized exchange (DEX) built on Ethereum, where users can trade tokens directly from their wallets.
+Uniswap is a popular decentralized exchange (DEX) built on Ethereum, where you can trade tokens directly from your wallets.
 Smart contracts automatically execute trades between users, enabling peer-to-peer token swaps without the need for a centralized exchange or a trusted middleman.
-Users simply connect their wallets and choose tokens to trade, and the smart contract handles the rest.
-This system is completely autonomous—users retain full control over their assets during the process.
+You simply need to connect your wallet and choose tokens to trade, and the smart contract handles the rest.
+This system is completely autonomous—you retain full control over your assets during the process.

 Other DApp Examples: